tmbiro/Project-4/README.md

    #### Logistic Regression Findings

-   - Over Sampled and Under Sampled LR Imbalanced Data Set
+   - Over Sampled and Under Sampled Logistic Regression Imbalanced Data Set

         - Literature says it’s best to try both.

         - **Over=** duplicates examples in the minority class (edible)

-        - **Under=** merges examples in the majority class (poisonous) 60%
+        - **Under=** merges examples in the majority class (poisonous)

    - Model did not perform that well as can be seen by classification report which is most likely due to: